SumZer0-git/EDAPGui/readme.md

 # ED Autopilot - Gui
-This Elite Dangerous (ED) Autopilot supports FSD route assistance, supercruise assistance, Waypoint Assist and AFK Combat escape assistance.
-For the FSD route assist, you select your destination in the GalaxyMap and then enable this assistant and it will perform all the jumps to get you to your destination, AFK.
+This Elite Dangerous (ED) Autopilot supports FSD Route assistance, Supercruise Assistance, Waypoint Assist and AFK Combat escape assistance.
+For the FSD Route Assist, you select your destination in the GalaxyMap and then enable this assistant and it will perform all the jumps to get you to your destination, AFK.
 Furthermore while executing route assistance it will perform detailed system scanning (honk) when jumping into a system and optionally perform FSS scanning to determine if Earth, Water, or Ammonia type world is present.
-The supercruise assistant (and not using ED's SC Assist which takes up a slot, for a piece of software?) will keep you on target and when PRESS [J] DISENGAGED is presented will autodrop out of SC and perform autodocking with the targetted Station.
+The supercruise (SC) assistant (and not using ED's SC Assist which takes up a slot, for a piece of software?) will keep you on target and when PRESS [J] DISENGAGED is presented will autodrop out of SC and perform autodocking with the targetted Station.
 With Waypoint Assist you define the route in a file and this assistance will jump to those waypoints.
 If a Station is defined to dock at, the assistant will transition to SC Assist and dock with the station.
-The Alpha version of a trading capability is also included.
+A early version of a trading capability is also included.
 If Voice enabled, the autopilot will inform you of its actions.

 This autopilot uses Computer Vision (grabs screens and performs template matching) and issues keystrokes.
 It does not perform any runtime modifications of Elite Dangerous, it is an external-ED construct (similar to us commanders)